fossasia/yaydoc/docs/installation/gce-kubernetes.md

 ## Create and format a persistent data disk for MongoDB

-- Create a persistent disk. (min.
+- Create a persistent disk (min.
 1 GB) with a name `mongo-disk`.

     ```
     gcloud compute disks create mongo-disk --size 1GB
     ```

-- The disk created is un formatted and needs to be formatted.
+- The disk created is unformatted and needs to be formatted.
 To do that, we need to create a temporarily compute instance.

     ```
     gcloud compute instances create mongo-disk-formatter